-Rodolph and Frederic have some interesting terroirs to work with.
-The upper hills are covered in sand-loam soil while the lower areas are loam, clay and sand.
+The brothers have some interesting terroirs to work with.
+The upper hills are covered in sandy-loam soil while the lower areas are loam, clay and sand.
 These well-draining soils contain high levels of minerals.
 Also there are numerous parcels of very old ungrafted vines.
-All parcels have prestigious south to south-east exposure.
+All parcels have unique and prestigious south to south-east exposure.
 The vineyards of Hermonville are like an amphitheatre.
 You walk out of Frédéric’s winery and stand at the back gate, and you can see all the vineyard parcels spread out across the valley.
 Current production is about 15,000 bottles per year and slowly increasing.
 Vinification and selection is very much parcel by parcel and then barrel by barrel.
-We tasted some amazing wines out of barrel.
-The influence of the different types and age of oak can be quite significant and Frederic uses this to blend the best he can to express the terroir.

-These are a stunning range of individual hand crafted wines.
-Frederic and Rodolph’s journey has just begun.
-They could have easily decided to bottle their entire 8ha production from the outset, but they have chosen to slowly discover the intricacies of their differing terroirs and expand this by applying precise vinification.
+The brother’s journey has just begun.
+They could have easily decided to bottle their entire 8ha production from the outset, but they have chosen to slowly discover the intricacies of their differing terroirs and expand this by applying precise viticulture and vinification.
 They understand that making a ‘no-malo’ wine requires long cellar aging to allow the components to integrate and harmonize.
 Also they require a long resting time post disgorgement – at least 9 months.
 Too often we see ‘young’ no malo wines being released far too early, leaving them virtually undrinkable upon release, and often tricked up with a high dosage to make them approachable.
-The Miniere viticulture is sustainable and environmentally friendly.
+The Minière viticulture is sustainable and environmentally friendly.
 Preserving the biodiversity is paramount.
 The back labels are a joy!
 Everything is revealed!
 This is the third year of my work with Frédéric and it has been a privilege and joy to expand his philosophy in Australia.
 Nick Stock reviewed the entire range for Gourmet Traveller Wine Magazine with euphoric praise – calling them ‘sublime grower Champagnes’.